On a linear fused Gromov-Wasserstein distance for graph structured data: Proposed Distance for Graphs: Linear Fused Gromov-Wasserstein

 \subsection{\texttt{linearFGW}: A New Distance for Comparing Graphs}

 In order to overcome the limitations of the \texttt{FGW} distance, we propose to approximate it by a linear optimal transport framework, which we call Linear Fused Gromov-Wasserstein (\texttt{LinearFGW}).
 Computing the \texttt{LinearFGW} distance requires a reference, which we choose to be also a measure graph $\overline{\mathcal{G}}(\mathbf{Z}, \mathbf{C}, \sigma)$.
 How the reference measure graph is chosen is described later in Subsection \ref{subsection:reference}.
-To precisely define the \texttt{LinearFGW} distance, we first define the barycentric projections for node features and structures of graphs as follows: \begin{defn} (Barycentric projections for nodes and edges of graphs).
-For a reference measure graph $\overline{\mathcal{G}}(\mathbf{Z}, \mathbf{C}, \sigma)$ with $K$ nodes and a transport plan $\pi =\sum_{k,i}\pi_{k,i}\delta_{(\mathbf{z}_k, \mathbf{x}_{i})}$.
-Then the barycentric projections for nodes and edges of the measure graph $\overline{\mathcal{G}}$ using the transport plan $\pi$ are defined as follows:
+To precisely define the \texttt{LinearFGW} distance, we first define the barycentric projections for node features and structures of graphs as follows: \begin{defn}[Barycentric projections for nodes and edges of graphs] Let $\overline{\mathcal{G}}(\mathbf{Z}, \mathbf{C}, \sigma)$ be a measure graph with $K$ nodes.
+Denote by